 Between student loans, car loans and credit cards, you may have racked up a sizable amount of debt in your twenties.
 Additionally, the longer you wait to pay off those debts, the more you’ll end up paying in interest.
 If you’re juggling debts outside of your mortgage as you enter your thirties, one of your biggest priorities should be paying it off.

 Consider using a repayment strategy, such as the snowball or avalanche method, to reframe your payments and boost your motivation.
 Consolidating your debt through a personal loan or a credit card balance transfer could also help you secure better terms and lower interest rates.
-However, if you’re struggling to make your monthly minimum payments, a debt settlement program could provide you with the additional support you need.
+However, if you’re struggling to make your monthly minimum payments, a debt resolution program could provide you with the additional support you need.

 Boost Your Retirement Investments